Bills

 This bill would remove the requirement that the grapes or other agricultural products that produced the wine be grown by the winegrower.

 Under existing law, the certified farmers market sales permit authorizes an instructional tasting event by the licensee on the subject of wine at a certified farmers market.
-Existing law subjects the instructional tasting event to the authorization and managerial control of the operator of the certified farmers market and prohibits more than one licensee from conducting an instructional tasting event during a certified farmers market.
-Existing law provides that a violation of the Alcoholic Beverages Control Act is a misdemeanor, unless otherwise specified.
+Existing law subjects the instructional tasting event to the authorization and managerial control of the operator of the certified farmers market and prohibits more than one licensee from conducting an instructional tasting event during a certified farmers market. the operational hours of a certified farmers market.